Sucker for Sunsets

 Monday, January 2, 2012

-St. Santorum & Pope Cliff Boost Semenhood
+St. RiK & Pope Cliff Boost Semenhood

 Newt Gingrich--so very yesterday--is about as much a papist as a post- Boleyn Henry VIII.
 Like Henry, Newt was a serial spouser, but went the opposite conversion direction.
 Newt became a Catholic for love but shucked his death-do-us-part vow; Henry became a not-Catholic for love but stuck to his do-us part vow.